lapinek/platform-scripting/README.md

         * Access Token Modification
     * Federation, Server-side only
         * OIDC Claims Handling
+* Scripting environment is different for each category, but all of them share some common, globally provided functionality.

 ### <a id="overview-am-client-side"></a>Overview > AM > Client-side Scripts